MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD08_DEMO.md

 1. In the F12 Developer Tools window, click **Profiler**.
 2. On the F12 Developer Tools toolbar, click **Start profiling**.
-3. In Internet Explorer, click the **videos** icon in the navigation bar.
+3. In Microsoft Edge, click the **videos** icon in the navigation bar.
 4. Return to the F12 Developer Tools window.
 5. On the F12 Developer Tools toolbar, click **Stop profiling**.